freealise/fretboard/README.md

 ### TODO:
 convolver (recorded)
+pull tabs and chords from Ultimate Guitar ?

 ## Emulator
 Synthesizer optimized for multitouch screen, lets you play the virtual fretboard like tapping the strings of a guitar.